boblund/localAwsApiGw/README.md

 This repo was developed so I could locally test an app that consists of:
 - A static web site served from S3
-- An associated web API served by the API Gateway
+- An associated REST API served by the API Gateway
 - A Node JS client that uses a websocket served by API Gateway V2

 ## Notable Features